 - Jisc, University of Bristol, 3rd Floor, Beacon House, Queens Road, Bristol BS8 1QU

 - HEFCE, Northavon House, Coldharbour Lane, Bristol, BS16 1QD

-From the 1st August 2011 Jorum will be run solely from Mimas and will be the Jorum Service Provider.
-Prior to the 1st August 2011 The Jorum Service was provided jointly by EDINA and Mimas, both of which are UK National Data Centres, designated by Jisc on behalf of UK funding bodies.
+Since the 1st August 2011, Jorum has been run solely from Mimas.
+Mimas is the Jorum Service Provider.
+Prior to the 1st August 2011 the Jorum Service was provided jointly by EDINA and Mimas, both of which are UK National Data Centres, designated by Jisc on behalf of UK funding bodies.
 EDINA is based at the University of Edinburgh and Mimas is based at the University of Manchester.